vincent212/FIX-Order-Routing-Client/README.md

 FIX gateway for order routing.
 With small modifications it should work with the CQG gateway as well.

+For the full project documentation and blog post, see: https://m2te.ch/blog/opensource/fix-client

 For more information about TT order routing please see: https://library.tradingtechnologies.com/tt-fix/order-routing/fix-order-routing-overview.html